Kugelschieber/asl/README.md

 var zwo = array[33/3-2];

-// it is possble to use arrays in expressions: var emptyArray = one-[0];
+// it is possble to use arrays in expressions: var emptyArray = one-[1];
 ```

 ### Control structures

 Controll structure syntax is C-like.
-Notice they are all using the same brackets and do not require to set a semicolon at the end, unlike in SQF.
+Notice the same brackets for all structures and no semicolon at the end, unlike in SQF:

 ```
 if 1 < 2 {